cloudblog004/fantasticfoodies/content/en/posts/2277-recipe-of-perfect-chicken-stir-fry-with-basil-leave.md

 1. Take 2 handfull of thai basil

-Dishes like this Thai Chicken Stir-fry with Basil &amp; Mint make me think about a lot of people who are just getting started in the kitchen.
+Dishes like this Thai Chicken Stir-fry with Basil & Mint make me think about a lot of people who are just getting started in the kitchen.
 Stir fry mince garlic and chilli in hot oil.
 Chicken strips in a basil and coconut milk sauce are served over jasmine rice.
 Reviews for Photos of Thai Chicken with Basil Stir Fry.

 <!--inarticleads2-->